thebombshell/Homeblunt/README.md

 ##### Modifiers

-The GM may add or remove a value from a skill roll to account for additional factors, such as preparedness, foolishness or environmental conditions.

-The GM may also advantage or disadvantage a roll.
-Advantage, allowing the best of 2 rolls to be used.
-Disadvantage, forcing the worst of 2 rolls to be used.
+The GM may use a Flat Modifier to account for compounding additional factors in a Skill Check.
+A Flat Modifier is a plus or minus value onto the roll.
+A Flat Modifier could be done to, for example, account for equipment use.
+`Attacking using your +2 Wooden Steak, against a Vampire wearing a +1 Tunic, you roll 1D20 -2 +1 Strength.
+Roll 1D20 -1 against your Strength Sub-Skill.`

+The GM may use a Dice Modifier, Advantage or Disadvantage, to account for lucky or unlucky factors in a Skill Check.
+Advantage makes 2 rolls and selects the better.
+Disadvantage makes 2 rolls and selects the worse.
+A Dice Modifier could be done to, for example, account for a previous roll.
+`Having stumbled gaining a footing, your attack is wild, and undirected. roll 2D20, select the highest roll, then apply -1, and check against your Strength Sub-Skill`

 ## The Setting